gregharding/VRope/README.md

 nb. the example [verletRope updateWithPreIntegratedOriginGravity:dt] has gravity origin at (0,0) and uses an average of bodyA and bodyB positions to determine which way is 'down' for each rope.
-  This was used for Flightless's game [Bee Leader](http://www.flightless.co.nz/beeleader).
+  This was used in Flightless's game [Bee Leader](http://www.flightless.co.nz/beeleader).
   Obviously, you can change this method or add others to suit your own simulation.